Luke 9:51-62

 Gospel Acclamation

-The Holy Gospel according to John
+The Holy Gospel according to Luke

-Glory be to you O Lord
+Glory to you O Lord

 The Gospel of the Lord